In this article:

 |Select the cloud provider registered in Cloud Application Manager for which you will carve out infrastructrure resources in the policy.|

-Once you create a box, you can configure and manage it in these sections.
+Once you create a box, you can configure and manage it in this panel:

 |Versions||Keep track deployment configuration changes with the help of versioning.
 Versions let you consume different configurations of the same box in multiple deployments.
 From this tab, you can create a new version, see a diff of what changed, or restore a version as the box draft.|